solventrix/Honeur-Setup/remote-installation/helper-scripts/README.md

 8. The script will prompt you to enter a Directory on the host machine to save the Zeppelin logs, notebooks and prepared distributed analytics data.
 Please provide an absolute path.
 9. The script will prompt you to enter the name of your organization. :warning: The name of the organization is given by the PHederation Team.
 10. The script will prompt you to enter the directory of where the PHEDERATION Studio will store its working directory files.
+11. The script will prompt you to enter a new password for phederation database user.
+12. The script will prompt you to enter a new password for phederation_admin database user.

 Once done, the script will download all docker images and will create the docker containers.